 ‘As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us”, they said, “when will this happen, and what will be the sign of your coming and of the end of the age?”Matthew 24:3, NIV

 There are three questions here, ‘When will the Temple be destroyed and Israel judged?’ - number one.
 “What will be the sign of your coming, the Second Coming?’ - number two.
 ‘What will be the sign of the end of the age?’ - number three.
 I believe that Jesus answers these three questions in Matthew 24.
-As we've been through Matthew 24 in the first episode, we noted from verses 4 - 14, Jesus sets the general background of the age of the Church and all the complexities of that time.
+We have been through Matthew 24.
+In the first episode, we noted from verses 4 - 14, Jesus sets the general background of the age of the Church and all the complexities of that time.
 Then, in the next episode we noticed in verses 15 - 21 Jesus' teaching about something terrible happening in the Temple.
 There's a parallel passage in Luke 21: 20 - 24 that tells us the bigger picture about a conflict between the Jews and the Romans that happens within a generation of Jesus dying.
 That leads to the destruction of the city of Jerusalem and the Temple.
-That's episode two.
-In episodes three and four, we looked from verse 22 through to the end of the chapter in verse 51 in two sections.
+That is episode two.
+In episodes three and four, we looked from verse 22 through to verse 51 in two sections.
 We looked at Jesus' teaching about the Second Coming and the end of the age.
 His formal teaching has been completed by the end of chapter 24.

-He's emphasised very strongly that the Second Coming is a very important future reality.
-The timing of it is unknown, unknown even to Jesus, unknown to the angels, unknown to all of humanity and only known to God the Father.
-He points out that the Second Coming is a public event, which will lead to the redemption, vindication, of believers - disciples of Jesus - and lead to a period of mourning and regret and ultimately judgement of those who have neglected Jesus or resisted his claims.
+He has emphasised that the Second Coming is a very important future reality.
+The timing of it is unknown - even to Jesus, unknown to the angels, unknown to all of humanity and only known to God the Father.
+He points out that the Second Coming is a public event, which will lead to the redemption and vindication of believers - disciples of Jesus - and lead to a period of mourning and regret and ultimately judgement of those who have neglected Jesus or resisted his claims.
 As we come to Matthew 25, we notice there are three significant parables here.
 There is the parable of the Ten Virgins, which was the subject of our last episode, then the parable of the Bags of Gold or Talents, which we're going to study in this episode.
 Then finally, the parable of the Sheep and Goats, which brings this section of teaching to a conclusion.

 Parables are primarily designed to have a main point, and a main application, which is what we're going to be looking for.
 The details of the story may be able to be identified with other realities in our experience or not.
 That depends on the context.
 The main point about the parable is the overarching story, the conclusion and the application that that brings.
-This is quite a well-known parable, and if you study the Bible much you'll know that there's a similar one in Luke 19: 11 - 27, which we studied in Series 10 Episode 12, the Parable of the Ten Minas.
-A mina is a small unit of currency, and it's a slightly different parable to this one.
-People have wondered whether this is the same parable just set into two different contexts by the Gospel writers but it's much more logical to suggest that Jesus told similar stories in different places for slightly different purposes.
+This is quite a well-known parable, and if you study the Bible much you will know that there's a similar one in Luke 19: 11 - 27, which we studied in Series 10 Episode 12, the Parable of the Ten Minas.
+A mina is a small unit of currency, and it is a slightly different parable to this one.
+People have wondered whether this is the same parable just set into two different contexts by the Gospel writers but it is much more logical to suggest that Jesus told similar stories in different places for slightly different purposes.
 This happens frequently in the Gospels.
-We've noticed it on a number of other occasions.
-His teaching and his parables can appear in different places.
+We have noticed on a number of other occasions that his teaching and parables can appear in different places.
 For example, the parable of the Lost Sheep appears in two different contexts with slightly different applications.
 Jesus' teaching on prayer appears in the Sermon on the Mount, and then some of it is repeated while Jesus is with his disciples on the road, as represented in Luke 11.
 This simply represents the fact that Jesus was a creative teacher who would use material, similar material, for slightly different purposes in different contexts.